Skip to main content

 About Me

-Adam Domby is a historian of the Civil War and Reconstruction.
+Adam Domby is an award winning historian of the Civil War and Reconstruction.
 His first book, The False Cause: Fraud, Fabrication, and White Supremacy in Confederate Memory (University of Virginia Press, 2020), examines the role of lies and exaggeration, in the creation of Lost Cause narratives of the war, as well as their connections to white supremacy.
 Looking at pension fraud, Confederate monument dedications, and other myths reveals that much of our understanding of the Civil War remains influenced by falsehoods and racism.

 Previous to his arrival at Auburn, Domby was an assistant professor of history at the College of Charleston.
+During the 2024-2025 academic year, Dr. Domby was on leave as the Kimble Fellow at The Huntington Library.

 Matthew Poirier (PhD student focused on Civil War memory)